sep96/Ideas-Membership/README.md

 <h1>Ideas-Membership</h1></br>
-Ecommerce website fot selling ​​your ideas using ASP.NET MVC5 and JAVA SCRIPT
+Ecommerce website for selling ​​your ideas. using ASP.NET MVC5 and JAVA SCRIPT.